pjeby/mockdown/README.md

 When a test throws an unhandled exception, how many lines of stack trace should be included in the output?
 (This lets you add more lines temporarily for debugging, or permanently if the contents of the stack trace are what your example is testing.)

 ### Controlling Test Output and Expected Result Matching

+##### `waitForOutput`

+Optional function, string, or regular expression predicate; default `undefined`

+If set, the test is considered asynchronous (as if `wait()` were explicitly called), and each string written to the virtual console will be checked using the supplied function, string, or regular expression.
+If there is a match, the test will end on the next process tick, without needing to explicitly call a `done()` function.

+A function predicate is considered to match if it returns a truthy value for a given output string, and a string predicate is considered to match if it is found at any point within the output string.
+Regular expression predicates are matched with `.match()` on the output string.

+If a matching string is never written, the test will time out, and then the output up to that point will be compared with the expected output.

 ##### `printResults`